-Net cash used in investing activities was \$17.5 million for 2016 compared to \$11.1 million in 2015, primarily for normal recurring capital and re-equipping projects at our plants and facilities, other than approximately \$2.8 million paid in 2016 on the St. Clair kiln project, approximately \$2.7 million for two significant projects at our Texas facility to overhaul the primary crushing system and upgrade the burner management system on one of our kilns, and approximately \$1.0 million to take advantage of cost-effective opportunities to replace certain mobile equipment at our Arkansas facility.
-Net cash used in financing activities primarily consisted of \$16.7 million to repay term loans in 2015, \$2.8 million for dividend payments in each of 2016 and 2015 and \$2.9 and \$0.4 million to repurchase shares of our common stock in 2016 and 2015, respectively.
-Such share repurchases included \$2.7 and \$0.2 million in 2016 and 2015, respectively, for repurchases pursuant to the Company's December 2015 publicly announced \$10 million share repurchase program, which was extended for 12 months in November 2016, leaving up to approximately \$7.2 million for such repurchases in 2017.
+Net cash used in investing activities was \$20.7 million for 2017, compared to \$17.5 million in 2016.
+Net cash used in investing activities included approximately \$9.7 million and \$2.8 million paid on the St. Clair kiln project in 2017 and 2016, respectively.
+Net cash used in investing activities in 2016 also included approximately \$2.7 million for two significant projects at our Texas facility to overhaul the primary crushing system and upgrade the burner management system on one of our kilns, and approximately \$1.0 million to take advantage of cost-effective opportunities to replace certain mobile equipment at our Arkansas facility.
+The balance of net cash used in investing activities was primarily for normal recurring capital and re-equipping projects at our plants and facilities.

+Net cash used in financing activities primarily consisted of \$3.0 million and \$2.8 million for dividend payments in 2017 and 2016, respectively, and \$0.3 million and \$2.9 million to repurchase shares of our common stock in 2017 and 2016, respectively.
+In 2016, such share repurchases included \$2.7 for repurchases pursuant to the Company's December 2015 publicly announced \$10 million share repurchase program, which was extended for 12 months in November 2017, leaving up to approximately \$7.2 million for such repurchases through November 30, 2018.
+There were no share repurchases under the repurchase program in 2017.

-Our cash and cash equivalents at December 31, 2016 increased to \$74.7 million from \$59.9 million at December 31, 2015.
+Our cash and cash equivalents at December 31, 2017 increased to \$85.0 million from \$74.7 million at December 31, 2016.